It’s time for a new series!

 Stay tuned the next couple of weeks as I share with you some more detailed posts from some of our favorite and most interesting meals at Disney!

-Disclaimer: I received one-day park hopper media passes to visit the park.
+Disclaimer: For this weekend getaway to Orlando, I received one-day park hopper media passes to visit the park.
 I also did not pay for the meal at the restaurant inside the Dolphin Resort.
 I paid for everything else, including my flights, hotel, and all other meals and park tickets.